-Since 1997, the Institute has sponsored annual training for key personnel of prosecutor's offices.
-Key personnel include administrative assistants, paralegals, secretaries, and other non-attorney staff members.
+Since 1997, the Institute has sponsored annual training for key personnel of prosecutor's offices and includes administrative assistants, paralegals, secretaries, and other non-attorney staff members.
 Because these individuals play key roles in maintaining and assisting in the operation of a prosecutor's office, the Institute has recognized the importance of providing specialized training to these personnel.
-Because of the Covid-19 virus we were unable to offer this specialized training in conjunction with the 'virtual' prosecutors' summer meeting in June 2020.
+Held virtually in June via Zoom, there were 55 attendees at this meeting.